mars/heroku-js-runtime-env-buildpack/README.md

 [Example Vue app](https://github.com/mars/example-vue-with-heroku-js-runtime-env), created in this experiment.

-⚠️ Vue's `npm run dev` mode does pass arbitrary env vars instead requiring settings in `config/dev.env.js`.
+⚠️ Vue's `npm run dev` mode does not pass arbitrary env vars instead requiring settings in `config/dev.env.js`.
 So, dev mode seems to be broken.
 (Help?)

 ✏️ *Replace `$APP_NAME` with your app's unique name.*